miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Sin Bin ATM machine not vanish and Romero sit after boinking.

 Hollywood Apts.:
-Moved a Tawni quest camera into kitchen and showed stealth ratings.
+Moved a Tawni quest camera into kitchen and added missing TV sound.
 Made quest log and laptop show failure and fixed being noticed early.
 Prevented continuing the Tawni quest after you have been detected.
 Updated netcafe entries for Tawni and Ash dependent of quest states.